bogkonstantin/android_income_sms_gateway_webhook/README.md

 Minimum first retry will be after 10 seconds, later wait time will increase exponentially.
 If the phone is not connected to the internet, the app will wait for the connection before the next attempt.

+If at least one Forwarding config is created and all needed permissions granted - you should see F icon in the status bar, means the app is listening for the SMS.

 ### Request info
 HTTP method: POST
 Content-type: application/json; charset=utf-8